FactBaseIO/factbase-data-open/countries/iso-3166-1/currently-assigned/README.md

 - **ISO Updates**: Get updates whenever changes occur in the ISO 3166-1 standard, such as modifications to existing country codes or details.
 - **Country Status Changes**: Be notified when a country ceases to exist, either due to geopolitical changes or other factors.

+> [!TIP]
-You can subscribe to receive **real-time alerts** for these changes, keeping your product, development, and data teams informed of on-the-ground changes to ensure they are reflected in your product and service offerings.
+> You can subscribe to receive **real-time alerts** for these changes, keeping your product, development, and data teams informed of on-the-ground changes to ensure they are reflected in your product and service offerings.

 ## Features